 Xin Zhui was the most well-preserved mummy ever found.
 She had died over 2,000 years ago and still had her flexible limbs, her organs, her hair and soft skin.

-Do you have any interesting facts about mummification that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about mummification?
+Share them in the comments below!